christos8333/wax-prosemirror/README.md

 This library is being developed by the [Coko Foundation](https://coko.foundation/).
-Wax Editor is build on top of the Prosemirror library.
+Wax Editor is built on top of the Prosemirror library.
 Check Prosemirror [website](https://prosemirror.net/) and [GitHub repo](https://github.com/ProseMirror) for more information.

 ## Roadmap